iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Methodology

 \subsubsection{Apple Vision Pro's Eye-Tracking Limitations}

 The Apple Vision Pro, while equipped with advanced eye-tracking functionalities, restricts direct access to the raw gaze data.
 Apple's user data protection regulations prevent developers from accessing the continuous, real-time eye-tracking information without explicit user interaction \cite{apple2024visionproprivacy}.
-As a result, gaze information is only made available to applications when the user intentionally interacts with the content, typically by looking at an object and performing a tap gesture with their fingers.
+As a result, gaze information is only made available to applications when the user intentionally interacts with the content, typically by looking at an object and performing a finger tap gesture.

-This privacy policy is detrimental for eye-tracking research as it limits access to the continuous gaze data necessary for detailed behavioral analysis.
+This privacy policy is detrimental to eye-tracking research as it limits access to the continuous gaze data necessary for detailed behavioral analysis.
 Unlike traditional eye-tracking systems that rely on high-frequency gaze sampling rates, gaze research on the Apple Vision Pro is restricted to specific user interaction events.
 Given those constraints, this research implemented a click-based gaze extraction approach to collect eye-tracking data.
 This methodology leverages the Vision Pro's ability to provide gaze coordinates during user interaction through various clicking methods.
-While this approach introduces data collection frequency limitations compared to continuous tracking, it demonstrates the most viable solution within the current privacy restrictions while enabling meaningful gaze behavior analysis.
+While this approach introduces limitations in data collection frequency compared to continuous tracking, it demonstrates the most viable solution within the current privacy restrictions, enabling meaningful analysis of gaze behavior.